top of page

 • have DAN or other dive-specific insurance.

-• attend the lionfish handling course to be held at 5 p.m. in Clute, TX on the Sunday your trip begins (note: The August 2025 trip will begin on a MONDAY night) and then travel to Freeport, TX to board the FLING;
+• attend the lionfish handling course to be held at 5 p.m. in Clute, TX on the Sunday your trip begins and then travel to Freeport, TX to board the FLING;

 • room with other divers in bunk-style accommodations;